ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 And what made it worse in my case is that [Häte2d][docs_hate] intentionally wasn't a general-purpose game engine (to reduce the scope of work), so it was sad to know that all this work won't be reused by anyone.
-But converting Häte into a real general-purpose engine wasn't an option too, because it wouldn't have left any time for Zemeroth's development.
+But converting Häte into a real general-purpose engine wasn't an option either, because it wouldn't have left any time for Zemeroth's development.

 So I've surrendered and decided to give away some control over